-You are not entitled to a pro rata payment if your employment is terminated on the grounds of serious and wilful misconduct, or if you unlawfully terminated your employment (e.g. failure to give the required amount of notice upon termination).
+You are not entitled to a pro rata payment if your employment is terminated on the grounds of serious and wilful misconduct, or if you unlawfully terminated your employment, such as failure to give the required amount of notice upon termination.

 Generally, long service leave is paid at the ordinary weekly wage a worker is entitled to immediately before going on leave, or at the time of employment termination.
 It will include above-award payments for work in ordinary time, but not overtime, shift premiums or penalty rates.

 If your weekly hours changed during all or some of the 3 years immediately preceding a payment for long service leave, then your ordinary weekly wage is calculated by averaging the number of hours worked per week during those 3 years, and multiplying by your hourly rate at the time of taking leave or employment termination.